vakamo-labs/openfga-client/README.md

 # Features

 * Type-safe client for OpenFGA (gRPC) build on `tonic`
-* (JSON) Serialization and deserialization for Authorization Models in addition go protobuf Messages
+* (JSON) Serialization and deserialization for Authorization Models in addition to protobuf Messages
 * Uses `vendored-protoc` for well-known types - Rust files are pre-generated.
 * Optional Authorization Model management with Migration hooks.
 Ideal for stateless deployments.
 State is managed exclusively in OpenFGA.
 This enables fully automated model management by your Application without re-writing of Authorization Models on startup.
 * Optional Authentication (Bearer or Client Credentials) via the [Middle Crate](https://crates.io/crates/middle).
 (Feature: `auth-middle`)